koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 ### Approximate Message Authentication

 There is some work on the problem of generalizing MACs to messages that are *similar* to the original.
-Such schemes are called *Approximate* Message Authentication Codes; see MUMBLE MUMBLE [citation needed] for a relatively recent work with good references.
+Such schemes are called *Approximate* Message Authentication Codes; see Tonien et al. [@amac] for a relatively recent work with good references.
 While a valid MAC implies with overwhelming probability that the tag was generated from the exactly same message as is being verified, AMACs are valid if the derived message $x'$ is within some distance $d : D$ of the original $x$ where D is some metric. $d$ is usually some constant; i.e. AMACs output a hard decision.
 For the schemes presented in this paper, more precise information about the distance between $x$ and $x'$ would be preferable.
 That is the scheme should return $d$ instead of just outputting a decision $D(x, x') \ge d$.

 ### Existing hybrid FEC and symmetric crypto schemes

-There has also been some work on producing hybrid ciphers integrating error correction and block ciphers; MUMBLE MUMBLE [citation needed] produced what they call a high diffusion cipher.
-I know of no attacks against this work, but earlier constructions employing FEC to achieve security have been proven insecure.
-The work referenced here is a from scratch construction of a PRP, and therefore unfortunately hard to prove secure.
-This is not usual in PRPs and also the case for very widely used constructions [citation needed], however since this is a fairly niche application cryptanalysis is likely to focus on one of these more widely used constructions.
-Confidence in this specific scheme is therefore limited.
+There has also been some work on producing hybrid ciphers integrating error correction and block ciphers; Mathur et. al. [@highdiffusion] designed what they call a high diffusion cipher; it is a from scratch construction of a PRP with FEC properties<!--, and therefore unfortunately hard to prove secure.
+This is not unusual in PRPs and also the case for very widely used constructions [citation needed], however-->.
+Since this is a fairly niche application cryptanalysis is likely to focus on one of these more widely used constructions.

 ## Contributions in this paper